✦ Updated for the 2026 ATAR cycle

 🔢 Is 99.95 the Maximum?

 Yes.
-The maximum ATAR is 99.95, representing the top 0.05% of students.
+The maximum ATAR is 99.95, representing the top 0.05% of the age cohort.
 A score of 100.00 is not possible because the ATAR is a rank, not a perfect score.
-Roughly 1 in 2,000 students achieves 99.95 nationally each year.
+Typically only a few dozen students achieve 99.95 nationally each year.

-📅 When is ATAR Released?
+📅 When is the 2026 ATAR Released?

 🌏 Is ATAR Nationally Comparable?